iltabiai/iltabiai.github.io/_posts/2015-12-15-microscope-digital-image-correlation.md

    On the final image, it is clearly possible to see that the fiber completely detached from the matrix.
 The material also seems to have shifted along the \\(45^o\\) line passing through the fiber.
 The white areas' shapes and colors also changed erathically, which is why they cannot be considered in the region of interest during the analysis.

-*These experiments were possible with the help of Damien and were done at École de Technologie Supérieur, Montréal.*
+*These experiments were possible with the help of [Damien Texier](https://www.researchgate.net/profile/Damien_Texier) and were done at École de Technologie Supérieur, Montréal.*

 {% include twitter_plug.html %}